 About

-We are a collaborative of educators, researchers, and school leaders who share a vision: international schools that are truly international, linguistically inclusive, culturally aware, and deeply equitable.
+We are a collaborative of educators and researchers who share a vision: international schools that are truly international, linguistically inclusive, culturally aware, and deeply equitable.

 We are rooted in decades of research and real practice.